 Make Music is a free celebration of music around the world on June 21st.
 Completely different from a typical music festival, Make Music is open to anyone who wants to take part.
 Every kind of musician — young and old, amateur and professional, of every musical persuasion — pours onto streets, parks, plazas, and porches to share their music with friends, neighbors, and strangers.
 All of it is free and open to the public.

-Last year, over 750 cities around the world threw citywide music celebrations on June 21.
+In 2017, over 800 cities around the world threw citywide music celebrations on June 21.

 It all started 35 years ago in France.

 In 1982, Jack Lang and his staff at the Ministry of Culture dreamed up an idea for a new kind of musical holiday.
 They imagined a day where free, live music would be everywhere: street corners and parks, rooftops and gardens, store fronts and mountaintops.
 Unlike a typical music festival, anyone and everyone would be invited to join and play music, or host performances.
 The event would take place on the summer solstice, June 21, and would be called Fête De La Musique.
 (In French, the name means both “festival of music” and “make music!”)
 Amazingly enough, this dream has come true.

 Three decades later, the holiday has spread throughout the world and is now celebrated in more than 120 countries and over 750 cities.

 Make Music Davis – On June 21st, 2017, Davis, CA joined the global celebration of music for the first time and will continue the event in 2018.
 All are welcome and encouraged to help fill the air with music.